- Briefing Room

 The Technology Transfer Program to support all of these program areas, we conduct and manage a comprehensive research, development, and technology program.

-The Federal Highway Administration is located at 350 Carlos Chardon Avenue, Suite 210, in the heart of Hato Rey, San Juan, Puerto Rico.
+The Federal Highway Administration Puerto Rico and US Virgin Islands Division is located at 350 Carlos Chardon Avenue, Suite 210, San Juan, Puerto Rico.
 The Chardon Tower's main entrance is located at the corner of Carlos Chardon Avenue and Cesar Gonzalez Avenue.
 Pay parking is on the back of the building and available for visitors.